Lonmay Parish Church Profile

 The parish of Lonmay covers an area of approximately 20 square miles.
 It stretches from St. Combs by the sea in the north to its southern boundary at Kininmonth.
 The history of St. Combs is linked to the fishing industry, but now most of the working population are employed in the nearby towns of Fraserburgh and Peterhead and on oil rigs off shore.
 From St. Combs (population 850) a sandy beach stretches 5 miles south to Rattray Head, with the Loch of Strathbeg R.S.P.B.
 Nature Reserve on its landward side.
 Further inland and towards the West and South, the parish of Lonmay supports around 40 farms, which pursue both arable and livestock production.
 In the fertile soil the famous Lonmay potatoes among other things flourish, and Buchan beef is also a well-known product of the area.

 There are two primary schools in the parish, one in St. Combs and the other in Kininmonth.
-Older students have access to three Secondary Schools on Fraserburgh, Peterhead and Mintlaw, and a FE college in Fraserburgh.
+Older students have access to three Secondary Schools in Fraserburgh, Peterhead and Mintlaw, and North-East Scotland College (NESCOL) in Fraserburgh.

-A new purpose-built Community Centre opened this year, and accommodates a number of community groups, including the Boys’ Brigade, and provides a venue for some church events too.
+A new purpose-built Community Centre in the village of St. Combs opened in 2014, and accommodates a number of community groups, including the Boys’ Brigade, and provides a venue for some church events too.

-A well-established and well maintained rural hall in Lonmay, approximately quarter of a mile from the church, is used for badminton, bowling, community events, for example the church quiz, and private functions.
+A well-established and well maintained rural hall in Lonmay, approximately quarter of a mile from the church, is used for bowling, community events, such as the church quiz, and private functions.

-At one time there was a number of small retailers in St. Combs, but now there is only one shop, which provides postal facilities, general merchandise and Buchan’s ice cream (a well-known local delicacy)
+At one time there were a number of small retailers in St. Combs, but now there are only two shops, which provide postal facilities, general merchandise and Buchan’s ice cream (a well-known local delicacy).

 There are also two hotels in the vicinity, The Tufted Duck in St. Combs and the Ban Car at Lonmay, which are extremely popular for weddings etc.